cortexlabs/cortex/docs/packaging/onnx.md

 # Packaging ONNX models

-Export your trained model to ONNX model format.
-An example of an sklearn model being exported to ONNX is shown below:
+Export your trained model to the ONNX model format.
+Here is an example of an sklearn model being exported to ONNX:

 ```Python
 from sklearn.linear_model import LogisticRegression